 How to split a payment across multiple bank accounts

-The Split Payments feature on Paystack allows you to split money received from a transaction across multiple accounts.
+The Split Payments feature on Paystack allows you to split money received from a transaction between multiple accounts.

 This makes it possible, for example, for a marketplace platform that sells goods on behalf of vendors to settle a second account in a painless way.
 Paystack automatically splits the payouts such that the vendor's bank account is credited with their share, and the platform owner gets credited with their own fees at the same time.